 - The apex court said that there is a necessity to humanize the I.P.C.
 An individual who is already suffering and in that state of mind he attempts to kill commit suicide, cannot be made to languish more by punishing him for such an attempt suicide and endeavour self-destruction.

-- The apex court held that the sec 306 of I.P.C was in the constitution, five judges bench judgment delivered by the J.S Verma,
+- The apex court held that sec 306 of I.P.C was in the constitution, five judges bench judgment delivered by J.S Verma,

-- It held that the right to life is not a right that is conferred by the State rather it is right to which extent per se. it is not in form of freedom of action rather it is in the form of per se existing right the interpretation that has been applied with respect to Art.19(1)(a) cannot be applied with respect to Art.
+- It held that the right to life is not a right that is conferred by the State rather it is a right to which extent per se. it is not in the form of freedom of action rather it is in the form of per se existing right the interpretation that has been applied to Art.19(1)(a) cannot be applied concerning Art.
 21.

 - If the right to die is allowed then that will create grave societal ramifications that will create a suicidal alarm.
 Among the people and will sake the societal conscience.
-Every individual upon on slightest problem in life may committing suicide which will be detrimental for society.
+Every individual upon on slightest problem in life may commit suicide which will be detrimental to society.

 - Sec 309 I.P.C plays a deterrent role upon society in the matters of suicide.